 How do I know if my VPN is leaking my real IP?

 Run a real-time IP and DNS leak test while connected to the VPN.
 If your real IP or DNS shows up on the test, you likely have a leak.
-Best free vpns for microsoft edge browser in 2025

 What should I do if the VPN disconnects in the middle of work?

 Enable the VPN kill switch to prevent IP leakage, then reconnect using an alternate server, protocol, or obfuscated server if available.
+Free vpn proxy edge: a comprehensive guide to free vpN proxy edge services, privacy, safety, and performance in 2026

 Are mobile hotspots a good backup solution?